 3. Where seller has chosen to source Buyer’s Electricity requirements from PG&E, Seller shall cause PG&E to bill Seller for all such Electricity provided by PG&E, and Seller shall timely pay all such PG&E bills, before delinquency, subject only to Seller’s right to dispute in good faith the accuracy thereof in accordance with tariffed dispute resolution procedures, and then only upon written notice of the dispute from Seller to Buyer and in such a manner as will not jeopardize the delivery of Electricity to Buyer’s facilities or impair in any manner Buyer’s credit standing.
 Buyer agrees to cooperate with Seller to cause such PG&E bills to be sent directly to Seller, including, without limitation, executing whatever paperwork is required by PG&E to effect such change.
 Where Seller has chosen to source Buyer’s Electricity requirements directly, billing shall be conducted as set forth in the Agreement.

-Regardless of the source of Electricity supply, Seller will charge Buyer the Contract Price for such Electricity as set forth in Section 3.1 of the Agreement for the remaining Term thereof, such Contract Price to include all Additional Surcharges (defined below) up to $45 per MWh of Electricity consumption at the Eligible Accounts during each Billing Cycle, such amounts to be paid by Seller and not passed through to Buyer or charged to Buyer without reimbursement from Seller.
-Buyer shall be responsible for and pay all Additional Surcharges that are in addition to such $45 per MWh amount.
+4. Regardless of the source of Electricity supply, Seller will charge Buyer the Contract Price for such Electricity as set forth in Section 3.1 of the Agreement for the remaining Term thereof, such Contract Price to include all Additional Surcharges (defined below) up to $65 [Note—I think we should respond with something in the $55/MWh range rather than just agreeing to $65 because you know they’ll just up the ante to allow us to extend the contract.
+I suggest something like $53.50 or $54.50/MWh, something with some granularity to it] per MWh of Electricity consumption at the Eligible Accounts during each Billing Cycle, such amounts to be paid by Seller and not passed through to Buyer or charged to Buyer without reimbursement from Seller.
+Buyer shall be responsible for and pay all Additional Surcharges that are in addition to such $65 per MWh amount.
 As used herein, “Additional Surcharges” means any rate recovery surcharge (such as, without limiting the generality of the foregoing, those surcharges authorized by the California Public Utilities Commission in D 01-01-18 or D 01-03-082) or other charges over and above the Base Tariff, whether imposed or authorized by the California Legislature or the California Public Utilities Commission (“CPUC”); whether styled as a charge or a surcharge; whether payable to PG&E, the State of California, or any other entity; and whether styled as a charge against energy distribution or otherwise.